Skip to content

 • Be sure overall size of Lock-Plate will fit onto door stile/face frame

-• Lock Keyhole Location: distance between selvedge-edge - where bolt shoots through, to lock pin.
+• If you have original lock: measure distance between selvedge-edge (edge where bolt shoots through lock) to lock pin in center of keyhole.
 This measurement is known as the backset.

 Determine desired location of lock